UsenetBig8/STUMP/doc/md/installation.md

 $  git clone https://git.savannah.gnu.org/git/stump.git
 ```

-### Creating the **..../etc** directory
+### Creating the stump/etc/ directory

-In the distribution that you receive, under ` $HOME/stump`, there is directory `$HOME/stump/etc.dist`.
-It should be **renamed** to ` $HOME/stump/etc`, and you should do the same with bin.dist, tmp.dist and data.dist directories. etc contains files that you need to customize.
-The reason for such renaming is that when you receive upgrades of the robomod, the upgrade does not override the files that you customized.
+In the distribution that you receive, under `stump/`, there is directory `stump/etc.dist/`.
+Rename it to `stump/etc/`, and you should do the same with `stump/bin.dist/`, `stump/tmp.dist/`, and `stump/data.dist` directories. `stump/etc/` contains files will need to be customized.

-Go through files in etc directory, and edit them carefully.
+The files in the `stump/etc/` directory, and edit them carefully.

-Most of them are self explanatory.
-I put lots of comments in them.
-You should begin with editing the [stump/etc/modenv](modenv.txt) file.
+Most of them are self explanatory and contain several comments.
+You should begin with editing the `modenv.txt`.

 Create a symbolic links for procmail:

 ```
-$ /bin/ln -s $HOME/stump/etc/procmailrc $HOME/.procmailrc mkdir $HOME/Mail
+$ /bin/ln -s $HOME/stump/etc/procmailrc $HOME/.procmailrc
+$ mkdir $HOME/Mail
 ```

-Creates directory for mail chmod 700 $HOME.Mail # Make it safe Edit your [$HOME/stump/procmailrc](procmailrc.txt) to tailor it to the needs of your newsgroup.
+Creates directory for mail
+chmod 700 $HOME.Mail

+Make it safe Edit your [$HOME/stump/procmailrc](procmailrc.txt) to tailor it to the needs of your newsgroup.
 Do it carefully.

 **IMPORTANT:** Later you MUST make sure that procmail processes all your
 incoming mail correctly and that all rules are written right.
 For logs